Singapore And International Efforts

 On 18 February 2022, Singapore announced that it will raise its ambition to achieve net zero emissions by or around mid-century.
 The government will consult closely with industry and citizen stakeholder groups to firm up and finalise Singapore’s plans before making a formal revision of the LEDS later in 2022.

-Since April 2022, under the Singapore Green Plan 2030, the Government has engaged more than 1,700 members of the public and stakeholders on Singapore’s climate ambition.
+From April to October 2022, as part of efforts under the Singapore Green Plan 2030, the Government engaged more than 1,700 members of the public and stakeholders on Singapore’s climate ambition.
 Across these various engagements, there was agreement on the need for Singapore to increase its climate ambition.

 Read more about Singapore’s climate actions.